greengerong/prerender-java/README.md

 `Note:` Make sure you have more than one webserver thread/process running because the prerender service will make a request to your server to render the HTML.

-Add this line to your web.xml:
+1:Add this line to your web.xml:

     <filter>
           <filter-name>prerender</filter-name>